FlorescuAndrei/23-BucketSort/README.md

 # 23-BucketSort
-Array sort Algorithm that hash the values to sort
+Array sort algorithm that hash the values to sort

 Three phases:
 1. Scattering phase: distribute the items into buckets based on their hashed values;